micharbet/CLE/doc/HOWTO.md

 The tweak file ($CLE_TW) worths separate document as it is a very powerful feature allowing you to customize the environment with your own script.
 The tweak file is one for all sessions but can contain specific parts for various destinations.
-Find more information in file 'TipsAndTweaks.md'.
+Find more information in file _TipsAndTweaks.md_.